One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 1/35 scale ship model arleigh burke class DDG51 us navy destroyer by nick hoke

 I listened to chill music and podcasts while doing this and (tried to) ignore the news; this is one of my happy places.
+Sometimes edibles are consumed.

 XL scale model Arleigh Burke class destroyer by Nick Hoke

 This kit was pretty easy to build.
 And yes of course it will get painted.
+I'm still amazed this is a kit.
+Because I cannot find anywhere on the innertubes anybody else who has put one of these on a diorama this large.

 PHASE II: IT GETS METAL

 Month three.
-One of my major goals for this model was that I wanted it clad entirely in metal, for an authentic appearance.
+One of my major goals for this model was that I wanted it clad entirely in metal, for a more authentic appearance.
+I tested a few different gauges and types of aluminum and determined simple rolled roof flashing from the nearest big box hardware store would work perfectly well.

 extra large giant scale model ship USN DDG Nick Hoke

 November: It's month four and I still have only a vague idea of what I'm doing but the metal hull plating is definitely a visual improvement.
 The whole thing is a little heavier now, but still much lighter than it looks.
+Now it's attracting the attention of delivery drivers.

 1/35 scale model naval destroyer Nick Hoke

-I'm building this as a generic exhibition model of a Flight IIIA version, mod 2.4.8 which means it will be sporting as God intended both a Phalanx CIWS forward and a SeaRAM CIWS aft; a sadly rare configuration and confirmed to me as ideal by a former DDG commander who saw my model in an online forum and was suitably impressed.
-I was further encouraged by an experienced shipyard worker who saw this and told me it was looking pretty spot-on so far.
+I'm building this as a generic exhibition model of a Flight IIIA version, NTU mod 6.1.0 which means it will be sporting as God intended both a Phalanx CIWS forward and a SeaRAM CIWS aft; a sadly rare configuration and confirmed to me as ideal by a former DDG SWO commander who saw my model in an online forum and was suitably impressed.

 Surprising everybody, I managed to cut every piece of metal by hand with snips and scissors without any more blood loss.